instadw/instadwell-blog/_posts/2025-10-20-co-living-vs-pg-which-one-is-better-for-comfort-and-cost.md

 Safety and comfort verification before listing.

-Whether you prefer a cozy PG or a vibrant co-living setup, InstaDwell helps you make the right choice with confidence.
+Whether you prefer a cozy PG or a vibrant co-living setup, InstaDwell — a [Trusted Platform for Student Housing Co-Living ](https://instadwell.com/about)) — helps you make the right choice with confidence.

 ## **FAQs on Co-Living vs PG**
 1️⃣ What is the main difference between a PG and Co-Living space?